validatedpatterns/medical-diagnosis/README.md

 * An ML-trained model running in a container makes a risk of Pneumonia assessment for incoming images.
 * A Grafana dashboard displays the pipeline in real time, along with images incoming, processed and anonymized, as well as full metrics.

-This pipeline is showcased link: https://www.youtube.com/watch?v=zja83FVsm14[in this video].
+This pipeline is showcased [in this video](https://www.youtube.com/watch?v=zja83FVsm14).

 ![Pipeline dashboard](doc/dashboard.png)